 Rice is a staple in the country of Philippines and eligible employees are offered a tax-free subsidy of 1,500 Philippine pesos or in the form of one 50 kg sack of rice every month.
 Who’s up for biriyani?

 These are only some interesting benefits and we’re interesting in finding out what your thoughts are on how benefits offered to employees in India stack up.
-Read about them in our blog ‘Save Tax and Relax’.
+Read about them in our blog ‘Employee benefits that fit’.